FAQ’S

 Q: What does the Hawaiʻi Civil Rights Commission (HCRC) do?

 A: The HCRC enforces state laws prohibiting discrimination in employment, housing (real estate transactions), public accommodations (e.g. stores and businesses), and state programs and state-funded services.
 The enforcement section, headed by the Executive Director, receives, investigates, and when appropriate, prosecutes complaints of discrimination filed with our office.
+The Adjudications section of the HCRC holds administrative hearings pursuant to Chapters 91 and 368, HRS.

 Q: What are the protected bases under Hawaiʻi laws prohibiting discrimination?